-We lose around 100 – 150 strands of hair every single day.
-This doesn’t mean you’re going bald.
+We lose around 50 – 100 strands of hair every single day.
+This doesn’t mean you’re going bald though.

-If your hair is in a protective style for a week (twists) or longer (braids, weaves, and wigs), the shed hair can be a bit voluminous on wash day.
-Don’t panic yet.
-Remember curly hair has a tendency to wrap around itself when it’s not kept separated.
+If your hair is in a protective style for a week (twists) or longer (braids, weaves, and wigs), the shed hair can be a bit voluminous on take down and detangling day.

 Let’s examine how to identify normal shedding hair and hair breakage from serious damage.